 Asbestos has many valuable properties that make it commercially and industrially useful.
-This is why it is mined and used in many manufactured goods.
-In fact, asbestos fibres can be found in over three thousand different products and materials produced in contemporary times.1
+It is extremely strong, an excellent insulator, and non-flammable.
+This is why it has been mined extensively and used in many manufactured goods.
+In fact, asbestos fibres can be found in over three thousand different products and materials produced in contemporary times.

 The generic term ‘asbestos’ describes an array of fibrous minerals.
 These minerals have several characteristics in common: asbestos minerals are silicate minerals that form in veins of metamorphic or igneous rock over time.

 The term ‘asbestos’ includes six kinds of minerals that are broken into two categories: serpentine and amphibole.